List of DOS commands: SHIFT

 The command is available in MS-DOS versions 2 and later.

 SIZER

-The external command SIZER.EXE is not intended to be started directly from the command prompt.
-Is used by MemMaker during the memory-optimization process.
+Used by MemMaker during the memory-optimization process.
+Not intended to be started directly from the command prompt.

 SMARTDRV

 The command is available in MS-DOS versions 6 and later.

 SORT

 A filter to sort lines in the input data stream and send them to the output data stream.
 Similar to the Unix command sort.
 Handles files up to 64k.
 This sort is always case insensitive.

 The command is available in MS-DOS versions 2 and later.

 SUBST

 A utility to map a subdirectory to a drive letter.
 The opposite can be achieved via the JOIN command.

 The command is available in MS-DOS versions 3.1 and later.

 SYS

 A utility to make a volume bootable.
 Sys rewrites the Volume Boot Code (the first sector of the partition that SYS is acting on) so that the code, when executed, will look for IO.SYS.
 SYS also copies the core DOS system files, IO.SYS, MSDOS.SYS, and COMMAND.COM, to the volume.
 SYS does not rewrite the Master Boot Record, contrary to widely held belief.

 The command is available in MS-DOS versions 1 and later.